otaviojava/jcassandra-book/08-java-spring.md

 ```

-> The `CassandraRepository` interface is a specialization of` CrudRepository` for Cassandra operations. `CrudRepository` is a specialization of` Repository`.
+> The `CassandraRepository` interface is a specialization of `CrudRepository` for Cassandra operations. `CrudRepository` is a specialization of Repository.
 These interfaces are part of Spring Data.
-For more information: https://docs.spring.io/spring-data/data-commons/docs/2.1.x/reference/html/
+For more information:[ ](https://docs.spring.io/spring-data/data-commons/docs/2.1.x/reference/html/): https://docs.spring.io/spring-data/data-commons/docs/2.1.x/reference/html/
 >
 > Spring Data Cassandra has many more features, such as asynchronous operations that make the day to day of the developer much easier.
 To learn more: https://docs.spring.io/spring-data/cassandra/docs/2.1.2.RELEASE/reference/html/

 ### Conclusion

 The Spring framework is a project that brought great innovation to the Java world.
 Its features and facilities make it highly popular.
 Within the communication with the database, there is Spring Data with several facilitations to the point that it is not necessary to learn Cassandra Query Language.
 In this chapter, we had an introduction to Spring Data Cassandra and its resources.
-Its ease and integration with the Spring container makes Spring Data a great solution for applications that already use or intend to use Spring in some way.
+Its ease and integration with the Spring container make Spring Data a great solution for applications that already use or intend to use Spring in some way.